Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/tools.rst

 Tools
 *****

-Tools located in the *Tools* tab of the *Tool Shelf* in the 3D View or UV/Image Editor.
+Tools located in the *Tools* tab of the *Tool Shelf* in the 3D View or Image Editor.

 Brush